link-intersystems/clean-architecture-example/README.md

 2. As a sales manager I would like to specify different stations where the customer can pick up cars.
 3. As a customer I would like to get offers for stations in the city where I live (my address).

+## Domain Events

+The domain modules are completely separated, which means that each one uses its own dedicated data storage.
+At the moment they are separated by two different database schemas, but they could also use their own database.
+The management module reacts to domain events that are fired by the car-booking module in order to update its database.
+I chose that way to demonstrate how domain events can be implemented.

+In the current implementation the domain events are synchronously published on the same thread.
+Since I use local transactions that are bound to the thread, the event subscribers logic is executed in the same transaction as the publisher.

+Feel free to refactor the domain event bus to use asynchronous event publishing or even an external event queue.

 ## Details

 ### User Interface